 To keep them off the house, treat the siding of the home with CYPERMETHRIN.
 It work’s fast and should knock out the activity immediately.
 Cypermethrin is highly repellent which should keep them away and off the home for several weeks.
 Retreat as needed which will probably be a couple of times a month.
 This could be needed anytime from March through November.

-ORGANIC KUDZU BEETLE CONTROL
+ORGANIC KUDZU BEETLE SPRAY FOR THE YARD

 An organic alternative would be BUG PATROL.
 Labeled for use in the yard for plants and turf, it comes packaged in a handy “ready to spray” container so you only need to hook it to your garden hose and get to work with no mixing required.
 Bug Patrol isn’t as strong as the Cypermethrin so expect to treat more frequently if you choose this option.